 Coming forward and reporting your boss is a risky business.
 There is a great deal of fear associated, especially in an environment that does not foster a ‘speak-up’ culture. 😨

 Whistleblowers are often met with unscrupulous tactics in order to end their employment or be punished for bringing the matter to light.
 In many instances, whistleblowers are pushed out of their employment either directly or indirectly.

 Many potential whistleblowers feel so overwhelmed by the situation and the cultural coverup of fraud that they are compelled to resign their position and escape the situation without ever reporting it.

-Many organisations are beginning to focus more on fostering a speak-up culture and are learning that only by providing employees with an anonymous way to speak up about wrongdoing, including harassment and bullying, can employees truly feel safe and secure to come forward about issues affecting them and the organisation.
+Many organisations are learning that only by providing employees with an anonymous way to speak up about wrongdoing, including harassment and bullying, can employees truly feel safe and secure to come forward about issues affecting them and the organisation.

 💬 Enable your employees and business stakeholders to inform anonymously their organisations on risks and breaches of good, ethical business practices.